 As we were no longer in the old church, our name and brand needed to represent who we had become.
 In 2018, we asked members to provide feedback about a rebrand and what Abbey Musical Theatre meant to them.
 There was overwhelming support to make a change and we used common themes in the feedback for our new name and logo.
 ‘Act Three’ is about the act we don’t see on stage.
 It’s about a company of volunteers who contribute enormously behind the scenes to put on amazing live theatre in the Manawatū.
 Our society continues as strong as ever, consistently delivering world-class musical theatre performances both at the Wallace Development Company Theatre, and the Regent on Broadway.

-Allan Nagy, Samantha Peters, Andrea Maxwell, Jacob McDonald, Lorna Stanley, Paula Fredericks, Ben Pryor
+Samantha Peters, Jacob McDonald, Lorna Stanley, Paula Fredericks, Michelle Luke, Jessie Feyen, Andrea Maxwell, Graham Johnston

 The Wallace Development Company Theatre